keilmart/keilmart/README.md

 ### 🔭 I'm Currently Learning / Improving

 - TypeScript / NodeJs
+- React Native
-- Vanilla JS (For those blazing load times)
+- Pratcing my Vanilla JS (For those blazing load times)
 - Startup Idea in the hospitality industry
 - Freelancing for a variety of clients